Skip to Main Content

 • Section 1.
 Definition and Scope

 University Standing Committees shall be any university-wide committees which do not fall within the jurisdiction of any of the Constituent Associations.
 University Standing Committees shall meet some permanent and ongoing need of the University.
-If the need arises for a new standing committee, the President of the University or her/his designee shall approach the Presidents of the appropriate Associations to discuss membership selection procedures for the new committee.
+If the need arises for a new standing committee, the President of the University or their designee shall approach the Presidents of the appropriate Associations to discuss membership selection procedures for the new committee.
 Every five years the President of the University shall appoint an ad hoc task force to review existing standing committees and to make recommendations concerning which committees should continue to operate and which should be abolished.
 The task force shall also make recommendations concerning any changes necessary in the committee membership selection process.

 • Section 2.
 The Constitution Jurisdiction Committee